 Coffee

 Another expense to consider is coffee.
 That’s because coffee-drinking culture in Berlin is ‘huuuge’!
 It’s simply a way of life.
-Your monthly coffee habit can easily exceed €100, blowing the lid of your cost of living wide open.
+At 3€ to 6€ per cup your monthly coffee habit can easily exceed 100€, blowing the lid off your cost of living wide open.

 We brew our own coffee every morning using a coffee machine and barista accessories we bought on Amazon.
-At less than €0.80 per cup, we keep our costs in check, while sipping on the best lattes in Deutschland.
+At less than 0.80€ per cup, we keep our costs in check, while sipping on the best lattes in Deutschland.

 Learning German

+What about learning German at a language school in Berlin?
+That can cost anywhere between 229€ to 750€ per month.
 Yup, learning German is an investment.
 But don’t worry, you can also use these 22 free ways to learn German online.

 Monthly Expense Breakdown: What We Spend Living in Berlin